-- We regularly seek information from the Environmental Health Department and the Health Authority to ensure that we keep up-to-date with the latest recommendations. - Our daily routines encourage the children to learn about personal hygiene. - We have a daily cleaning routine for the setting which includes play room(s), kitchen, rest area, toilets and nappy changing areas. - We have a schedule for cleaning resources and equipment by staff, Parents volunteer to wash dressing-up clothes and furnishings. - The toilet area has a high standard of hygiene including hand washing and drying facilities. - We implement good hygiene practices by: - Cleaning tables between activities; - Cleaning toilets regularly; - Wearing protective clothing such as aprons and disposable gloves as appropriate; - Providing sets of clean clothes; - Providing tissues and wipes; - Use of paper towels; and - Ensuring individual use of flannels and towels.
+- We regularly seek information from the Environmental Health Department and the Health Authority to ensure that we keep up-to-date with the latest recommendations. - Our daily routines encourage the children to learn about personal hygiene. - We have a daily cleaning routine for the setting which includes play room(s), kitchen, rest area and toilets. - We have a schedule for cleaning resources and equipment by staff, Parents volunteer to wash dressing-up clothes and furnishings. - The toilet area has a high standard of hygiene including hand washing and drying facilities. - We implement good hygiene practices by: - cleaning tables between activities; - cleaning toilets regularly; - wearing protective clothing such as aprons and disposable gloves as appropriate; - providing sets of clean clothes; - providing tissues and wipes; - use of paper towels; and - ensuring individual use of flannels and towels.